digexp/dxsync/README.md

     If you are using Linux, find the appropriate installation script on [Github] (https://github.com/creationix/nvm).
 If you are not a root user, add sudo to the beginning of the command.

-2. Then, run the following command to install node.js:

-     `nvm install 0.12`

-3. Verify that node.js is installed by running the following commands:
+   Note: You can verify that node.js is installed by running the following commands:

      `node -v`